 Technical set up to allow testers to access your testing environments

 These configuration steps are essential, and should not be delayed or overlooked.
-Proper testing configuration ensures that any errors that you receive are meaningful.
+Proper testing configuration ensures that errors you receive are meaningful.
 A staging server configuration that differs too much from production, or cannot support tester traffic will not meaningfully reflect a user experience, and may generate inaccurate results.

 Make sure that the following are in place and you'll be in great shape to start testing!